How to Understand Biblical Names

 Concept:

-Occasionally, we find that a single word or name contributes to a larger, overarching idea.
-One good example of this is how the general concept of “light” may be described to us using more specifically as “shine,” “dawn,” “radiance,” “flash,” “lamp,” or “glow.”
-It’s interesting to consider the meaning of specific names or words by looking at the concept they are alongside.
+Occasionally, we will find that a single word contributes to a larger, overarching idea.
+One good example of this is how the general concept of “light” may be described more specifically as “shine,” “dawn,” or “glow.”
+It’s interesting to consider the meaning of specific words by looking at the concept they sit alongside as it may give more clarity to the meaning.

 References or Context: